This page is for Faculty members. If you are a student, please see the Student Advocacy page.

 - You may assign a grade letter “E” for the assignment or course of there is preponderance of evidence that the student did indeed violate the policy.
 The instance of academic dishonesty and your action taken should be reported to our office using the reporting form and a copy to the department chair.
 If you have questions about the form, please contact the Director of Community Standards.

-- With the form, include a copy of the course syllabus
+- With the form, include a copy of the course syllabus (uploading option provided at the end of the online form)

 - Use discretion in distinguishing between inadvertent violations and more egregious forms of academic dishonesty.